vitreo12/omni/docs/06_struct.md

     myVec4 = Vector.new()
 ```

 `structs`, just like `defs`, support generics.
-Again, generics are here to be intended as only some kind of number.
+Generics, as of now, only support number types.

 ```nim
 struct Vector[X, Y, Z]: